CSC-DPR/eopf-cpm/README.md

 ```

 > **WARNING** If pip is not up to date, you can have an error, so, try `pip install -U pip` before.

+## TEST

+To run all the test, be sure to have the needed data.